How I became a certified Sommelier and the people of my London years

 The other people I met at Monte's included the following:

-Lulu Peyrard, dit "Lulu", a great Maître D who taught me the art of the service, and how to party and have fun, as well as always having fun and being more relaxed in life in general, while playing tennis and video games (among other things), a great listener too.
-After working in various places in England, Lulu went back to France in his native Rhone region where his career shifted from working in restaurants to working in wineries (tending the vineyards and wine production).
+Lulu Peyrard, dit "Lulu", a great Maître D who taught me the art of the service and how to party and have fun, as well as always having fun and being more relaxed in life in general, while playing tennis and video games (among other things), a great listener too.
+After working in various places in England, Lulu went back to France in his native Rhone region, where his career shifted from working in restaurants to working in wineries (tending the vineyards and wine production).

-Christophe Vuillemin, our restaurant manager (or assistant restaurant manager, don't remember), I always look up to him because he had class and skills, and self-confidence too, he was a pro of restaurant service.
+Christophe Vuillemin, our restaurant manager (or assistant restaurant manager, don't remember), I always look up to him because he had class and skills, and self-confidence too.
+He was a pro of restaurant service.
 Christophe is still in the restaurant business and is now working as a Restaurant Manager / Sommelier at "Brasserie / Restaurant / Bar à vins LE TIVOLI" located in the village of Le Cannet (Provence-Alpes-Cote D'Azur).
 Pay him a visit if you are around (

 http://brasserie-letivoli.fr/en)

-Stephane Buliard, a skilled Maitre D, who gave all of the care and attention a customer is expecting for impeccable service, great guy too, a bit confused at that time (back then), but that's what we loved about him.
+Stephane Buliard, a skilled Maitre D, who gave all of the care and attention a customer is expecting for impeccable service, was a great guy too; a bit confused at that time (back then), but that's what we loved about him.
 Stéphane worked around the world too in many restaurants and is now based in New York, working as the National Beverage Director for the "iPic Theaters" company (

 https://www.ipictheaters.com/#/home/)